kristian-lange-tw/JATOS_docs/index.md

 JATOS (Just Another Tool for Online Studies) helps you setup and run your online studies on your own server.

-JATOS 2 allows you to [run group studies][Example-Group-Studies], where multiple workers can interact with each other.
+JATOS 2 allows you to [run group studies](Example-Group-Studies), where multiple workers can interact with each other.

-You can read our [open access paper][http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130834] for the basics, but this wiki contains up-to-date information about the new group feature.
+You can read our [open access paper](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0130834) for the basics, but this wiki contains up-to-date information about the new group feature.

-We also started a [blog about JATOS and online experiments in general][http://blog.jatos.org].
+We also started a [blog about JATOS and online experiments in general](http://blog.jatos.org).
 There we'll post about topics that do not necessarily fit into this wiki.

 ![GUI Screenshot](https://github.com/JATOS/JATOS/wiki/images/Home screenshot.png)